 How do you start a blog for free?

-If you want to start a blog for free, you’re in luck!
+If you want to start for free, you’re in luck!
 There are tons of ways you can get started today (in half an hour or less) that are absolutely free.
-Free blogging platforms like Medium, Tumblr and Blogger are great places to start a blog for free and begin practicing at building your writing skills—especially if your blog is meant to be a hobby.
+Free blogging platforms like Medium, Tumblr and Blogger are great places to begin practicing at building your writing skills—especially if your blog is meant to be a hobby.
 Just head over to one of those sites, set up a free account, and you’ll be blogging in a matter of just a few minutes.

 Over the long-term however, if your goal is to generate an income from blogging, or eventually build a business around your blog, choosing to go with one of the many affordable hosting platforms like my personal favorite, Bluehost, or strong alternatives like Dreamhost and HostGator will afford you many more options for customization, your own dedicated domain name (like yourblog.com), and the guarantee of hands on help & support with any technical challenges you face over the months and years to come with your blog.